DanBuchan/profile_drift/README.md

 Quick script to look through the drift hits to see what cluster members are picked up at each iteration.

-produces *.membercount the shows you the recruiting numbers from each pseudo-family and the backgroun
+produces *.membercount the shows you the recruiting numbers from each pseudo-family and the background

 # plot_member_count.R